davepinch/pinchy.cc/content/topics/people/r/richard-francis-burton/portrait/Richard_Francis_Burton_by_Rischgitz,_1864.jpg.md

 ---
-title: "Richard_Francis_Burton_by_Rischgitz,_1864.jpg (Wikimedia Commons)"
+title: "Richard_Francis_Burton_by_Rischgitz,_1864.jpg (Wikimedia Commons)" illustration of: Richard Francis Burton (Wikipedia)
 license: public domain
 photograph of: Richard Francis Burton
 picture: >-
   https://upload.wikimedia.org/wikipedia/commons/9/93/Richard_Francis_Burton_by_Rischgitz%2C_1864.jpg
-related:
-  - "Where was Richard Francis Burton in August 1864?"
+related: "Where was Richard Francis Burton in August 1864?"
-  - Richard Francis Burton (Wikipedia)
 TODO:
   - Find the context of this picture.
   - Describe what Burton was doing during the time of this picture.